Idiopathic intracranial hypertension (IIH)

 What is the recommended treatment?

-Your doctor will discuss each of the following options with you before you start any treatment.
+Before any treatment begins, your doctor will discuss each of the following options with you.
 If you have any questions about any of the following, please speak to your doctor.
 Weight loss along with one medication is what we usually recommend.

 Weight loss

-Even if your CSF pressure is normalised with weight loss or medication, you may still have headaches.
+Even if your CSF pressure normalises with weight loss or medication, you may still have headaches.
 Your neurologist will manage these headaches differently.

 Medication